raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 **Challenge** 2 (450 XP)

 ***Charge***.
-If the rhinoceros moves at least 20 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 9 (2d8) bludgeoning damage.
+If the rhinoceros moves at least 6.0m straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 9 (2d8) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.

 ###### Actions

-***Gore***. *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 14 (2d8 + 5) bludgeoning damage.
+***Gore***. *Melee Weapon Attack:* +7 to hit, reach 1.5m, one target. *Hit:* 14 (2d8 + 5) bludgeoning damage.

 ## Riding Horse